-- 1. Meetings may be conducted via in-person meetings, conference calls, video conferencing or other meeting collaboration tools that involve audio and or visual components. - 2.
-Business may be conducted via e-mail but all votes must be taken using a method outlined in Section 1 of this article. - 3.
-Meetings may not be conducted using instant messaging.
+- 1. Board meetings may be conducted via in-person meetings conference calls, video conferencing or other meeting collaboration tools that involve audio and/or visual components. - 2.
+The Board may vote between meetings via instant messaging or other technology if all 5 Board members are present in the communication and unanimously agree to do so.